 Sales Versus Rental RatesSales Versus Rental Rates

 You don’t want to pay more for an investment property than what you’ll be receiving in rent from tenants each month.
 Compare sale prices for properties in similar neighborhoods against typical rental rates to gauge the property’s potential rental yield.
 Currently, rental return in NYC is between three and five percent.
-Be sure you know the rental rates and stay competitive so that your units will always have tenants.
+Be sure you know the rental rates and stay competitive so your units will always have tenants.
 If you’re flipping the property, you’ll still need to see this information for potential buyers.

 Hold Time FrameHold Time Frame

 As with most investments, your time horizon is an important consideration.
 You can buy a fixer-upper in the hopes of making a reasonably quick profit.
 However, this can be high risk as hidden problems arise, or the real estate market may change direction.
 That said, the potential rewards could also be high.
 Conversely, your time horizon is measured in decades.
 Leave you free to collect stable rents while potential appreciation could be substantial, given the longer time frame.

 Decide how long you want to hold your real estate investments and study market trends.
-Are you going to hold onto the property for a decade and always keep it occupied, or will you renovate and flip it?
+Will you hold onto the property for a decade and always keep it occupied, or will you renovate and flip it?
 Whether it’s long-term maintenance or renovation costs, the length of time you intend to own the property should factor into your budget.

 A broad category to consider but essential.
 Suppose existing tenants provide immediate income but contemplate whether the rent is market-rate.
 Troublesome tenants can sometimes lead to more significant losses than no tenants.
 It’s important to remember that you haven’t personally done a background check and vetted the tenant.